NLaff/lafferty.co-v2/content/blog/organize-your-writing-with-a-kanban-board.md

 * I can add custom tags to my posts, which I use to note where I've been published
 * [It tracks my habits, workouts, and more.](https://nicklafferty.com/blog/how-i-ve-started-using-notion-to-track-my-life/)

-## Build a Writing Board with Notion
+## Build a Kanban Board with Notion

 Want to dive right in?